cjacker/opensource-toolchain-ch32v/README.md

 When CH32V003 released, A new 1-wire interface named 'SDI' was introduced with CH32V003, Only 'WCH-LinkE' can support SDI interface.

-Before programming with WCH-LinkE, please wire up 'WCH-LinkE' with target board (pins as same as SWD). for CH32V003, only 'PD1 / SWDIO' pin is needed.
+Before programming with WCH-LinkE, please wire up 'WCH-LinkE' with target board (pins as same as SWD). for CH32V003, only the 'PD1 / SWDIO' pin is needed.

 Since WCH-LinkE support dual mode (RV and DAP), please make sure your WCH-LinkE adapter is in RV mode. refer to next section to learn how to switch mode of WCH-LinkE with [wlink](https://github.com/ch32-rs/wlink).